V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – nduku : friend, comrade / banana plantation / narrow valley, narrow passage / oath / soldier

-– ndukuta : hot, suffocating, stuffy, sweaty
+– ndukuta : hot, stifling, suffocating, stuffy, sweaty

 – ndukutila : sweat, suffocating heat, stifling heat, sweltering heat